neilkatahira/EE-Emerge-2020-Loopmaster/docs/home.md

 [Loopmaster](https://neilkatahira.github.io/EE-Emerge-2020-Loopmaster/) is a musical project created by a team of UC Davis [EE-Emerge](https://www.ece.ucdavis.edu/ieee/home/ee-emerge/) (EEC 105ABC) students.
 This project allows you to create your own musical melodies or riffs, regardless of skill level or knowledge.
-Three custom "instruments" interface together to output notes, chords, and audio manipulations based on the user's selections./n
+Three custom "instruments" interface together to output notes, chords, and audio manipulations based on the user's selections.

- INSERT VIDEO/n/n
+INSERT VIDEO

-Three instruments (Drumpad, Camera Vision, and Footpad) work with selections specified in a MATLAB GUI./n A BeagleBone Black and a Bela Cape is utilized to process user inputs and output different notes./n INSERT PIC/n
+Three instruments (Drumpad, Camera Vision, and Footpad) work with selections specified in a MATLAB GUI.

+A BeagleBone Black and a Bela Cape is utilized to process user inputs and output different notes.

+ INSERT PIC

-The Drumpad works like a traditional MIDI pad, where each of the twelve buttons are mapped to notes that relate to a selection of instruments./n
+The Drumpad works like a traditional MIDI pad, where each of the twelve buttons are mapped to notes that relate to a selection of instruments.

- INSERT PIC/n
+ INSERT PIC

-The Camera vision maps different notes to select areas in a camera's view and outputs sound when a trigger is visible. /n INSERT PIC/n
+The Camera vision maps different notes to select areas in a camera's view and outputs sound when a trigger is visible. /n

+INSERT PIC

-The Footpad takes input from a user's feet and manipulates the sounds created by the Camera Vision and Drumpad./n INSERT PIC/n
+The Footpad takes input from a user's feet and manipulates the sounds created by the Camera Vision and Drumpad./n

+ INSERT PIC